wearecollins/MMI_Interactives/Readme.md

 * The Sharing app should be running on the Central Server (see 'Hardware Overview' above)
 * You can access the Sharing app via a web browser at http://IP.ADDRESS.OF.SERVER:8080
 * We recommend pinning this URL to the home screen of your iPad, or setting it as your homescreen (if installation is a touch screen)

+* * *

+# This folder
+* AM_Input
+ * Arduino code for [Adafruit Feather](https://www.adafruit.com/product/2771) interface for Anything Muppet Table
+* Camera
+ * Stand-alone application for connecting to and streaming cameras for installation
+ * Not in use in final installation–recommended only for testing on non-Mac computers
+* Frontend
+ * Application that bundles a web browser into openFrameworks, shows interactive frontends, and connects to cameras
+* Screenshots
+ * Images for documentation
+* Sharing
+ * Scripts for connecting to Facebook and Tumblr (and information on how to setup/connect to each of these)
+* Startup
+ * Scripts for bootstrapping and running each machine and touchpoint (respectively)
+* Sync
+ * Scripts for syncing files from each touchpoint computer to the Central Server
+* Utilities
+ * Scripts for a) creating a 'Release' zip to be uploaded and b) creating a PDF of Readme documentation
+* Webserver
+ * All files for application Frontends, including server-side and frontend scripts
+ * Does NOT include media files–these are only available via Releases (above) or [Dropbox](https://www.dropbox.com/sh/43la3h7bfgfy4du/AAA9zxHBUFdrLhJ2XLEarvERa?dl=0)